ncsa/ameriflux-pipeline/docs/config.md

 - This module also adds additional configurations that are not user-defined.
   - QC_PRECIP_LOWER gives the precipitation lower threshold value in inches.
 This is set as 0.0
   - QC_PRECIP_UPPER gives the precipitation upper threshold value in inches.
 This is set as 0.2
     - User can modify these settings [here](https://github.com/ncsa/ameriflux-pipeline/blob/develop/ameriflux_pipeline/config.py#L132).
+  - MET_TIMEPERIOD gives the timeperiod (in minutes) of one record in meteorological data file.
+This is set as 30.0
+  - PRECIP_TIMEPERIOD gives the timeperiod (in minutes) of one record in percipitation data file.
+This is set as 5.0.
+    - User can modify these settings [here](https://github.com/ncsa/ameriflux-pipeline/blob/develop/ameriflux_pipeline/config.py#L132).
-- Users can change the configuration settings by modifying the [config](https://github.com/ncsa/ameriflux-pipeline/blob/develop/ameriflux_pipeline/config.py) module.
+- Users can change the configuration settings by modifying the [config](https://github.com/ncsa/ameriflux-pipeline/blob/develop/ameriflux_pipeline/config.py#L137) module.
 - The default values can be changed by modifying the second parameter in ```os.getenv()``` function for the corresponding settings.